gwillz/EagleEye/README.md

 #### 3.1.4 Flash Sync Circuit
-This is a circuit by design of Peter Barsznica that triggers a camera flash when signalled from a Serial connection to the computer.
+This is a circuit by design of Peter Barsznica that triggers a camera flash when signalled from a serial connection to the computer.
 This matches the flash data fields in the CSV file in order to syncronise the video and data feeds.

 __This is the circuit detail__